 Connect your DAM system and Salesforce

 Once you’ve curated visual content for your sales team, it’s time to make them accessible in Salesforce.
-There are several different connection options.
-Two free ways pair Salesforce’s iframe and link functionality with the DAM system’s ability to distribute content.
+There are a couple different connection options that pair Salesforce’s iframe and link functionality with the DAM system’s ability to distribute content.
 Both option one and two provide access to assets to be viewed, downloaded and/or shared.
-The third way uses Widen's instant search connector to embed a little "mini-DAM" within Salesforce standard objects.

 Option one: “Custom tab”

 In Salesforce, a Custom Web tab displays any external web-based application or webpage in a Salesforce tab.
 The Salesforce Admin can create a custom tab that links to a web-based DAM Portal or Collection of resources.
 Once a tab has been created, your sales team can access those resources, grab a share link, and include it in an email without ever leaving their Salesforce window.

 - App Setup